mattermost/mattermost-webapp-profiling/README.md

 ## Usage

+1. Run `make install`
+2. Load the db/testdbdump.sql into your mysql database
-1. Start up your Mattermost server at http://localhost:8065
+3. Start up your Mattermost server at http://localhost:8065
-2. Run `make install`
-3. Run `make run`
+4. Run `make run`
-4. Open up Chrome and load the profile created in `./profiles/` into the Performance tab
+5. Open up Chrome and load the profile created in `./profiles/` into the Performance tab

 Use `make clean` to clean up the docker container and your environment.